Xeriscape Your Yard to Save Time & Money

 Pros & Cons

-Xeriscaping is relatively low because it doesn’t require much mowing, watering, weeding, and fertilizing.
+Xeriscaping is relatively low maintenance because it doesn’t require much mowing, watering, weeding, and fertilizing.
+Converting from traditional turf to xeriscape has been shown to reduce total household water use by about 30% on average in utility studies.
 As a result, it is more cost-effective, which means you’ll have more time and money to spend on the things you love.
 Xeriscaping also allows for more colours and room for creativity compared with standard grass lawns.
 A bonus is that it creates less yard waste and fertilizer run-off and is more environmentally friendly.

 Xeriscaping allows for more colours and room for creativity.